Adaptive Risk Mitigation in Demand Learning: Introduction

 \section{Introduction}

-We consider a classical revenue management problem, where a product is sold over a finite number of periods and the selling price is adjusted over time.
-Specifically, we assume that some parameters of the demand distribution are unknown and belong to a finite set.
-The seller thus needs to learn the true value of these parameters from sales data.
-The dynamic pricing problem with demand learning is widespread in practice and has been considered by a number of papers in the literature (e.g., \citealt{bitran2003overview,elmaghraby2003dynamic,araman2010revenue,den2015dynamic,chen2015recent,Feng_How_2018}).
-In many of the existing papers, it is typical to assume that the number of periods is very large, and the firm can adjust the price at every period.
-Such price adjustments can be naturally interpreted as pricing at the individual customer level when the number of periods is taken to be the number of customers. \looseness=-1
+We study a classical revenue management problem in which a seller dynamically prices a product over a finite horizon.
+The seller faces model ambiguity, meaning some parameters of the customer demand distribution are unknown but lie in a known finite set.
+The seller can learn these parameters from observed sales data to refine its pricing decisions.
+Dynamic pricing with demand learning is a well-established topic in the literature (e.g., \citealt{bitran2003overview, elmaghraby2003dynamic, araman2010revenue, keskin2014dynamic, den2015dynamic, chen2015recent, Feng_How_2018, shin2023dynamic}) and is widely used in practice \citep{mckinsey_dynamic_pricing_chemicals}.
+Most existing studies assume a large number of periods, where price adjustments are allowed in each period.
+This environment can be viewed as pricing at the individual customer level when the number of periods corresponds to the number of customers.